jxhnthan/john/_posts/2023-03-29-webscraping.markdown

 base_url <- "https://news.google.com"
 ```

-Alright, here's where the magic happens:
+Alright, here's where the magic happens - we will be searcing for articles relating to "Climate Change".

 ```{r}
 for (page_num in 1:20) {